barisser/bitcrypt/README.md

 I would like Bitcoin public addresses to represent identity in general.
 Whatever you want to do, your public key should be your outward face.

+###Dependencies
+- Jeeq ECDSA-encryption library.
+See the repo link at bottom.
+This file is included here.
+It's just a single python file.

+- Vitalik's pybitcointools.
+See the link at bottom.
+Install this library locally.

 ###Example Usage

 import bitcrypt